 - Invitation Letter in English (not mandatory for visa application)

 It is recommended to always check the specifics and mandatory documents with the individual embassy.
-You will also find all the necessary details at website of the Czech Ministry of Interior.
+You will also find all the necessary details on the website of the Czech Ministry of the Interior.

-Learning agreement is a basic document that, along with the transcript of records, ensures the recognition of the period of studies abroad by the home institution.
-It is basically a formal contract collaboratively developed by three parties – student, home institution coordinators and host institution coordinators.
+The Learning Agreement is the basic document that, along with the Transcript of Records, ensures the recognition of the period of studies abroad by the home institution.
+It is basically a formal contract collaboratively developed by three parties – the student, home institution coordinators and host institution coordinators.

-The learning agreement includes the learning activities/courses the student is expected to accomplish during his/her studies at host institution.
-It is a list of courses which has to be approved and signed by the three parties (2 signatures per university + student).
+The Learning Agreement includes the learning activities/courses the student is expected to accomplish during his/her studies at the host institution.
+It is a list of courses which has to be approved and signed by the three parties (two signatures per university + student).

-Before arrival to Masaryk University the student is obliged:
+Before arrival at Masaryk University the student is obliged: